terraform-module/terraform-aws-gitlab-oidc-provider/examples/basic/README.md

 # Example

-Configuration in this directory creates a MySQL Aurora cluster.
+Configuration in this directory creates an AWS IAM OpenID Connect Provider, IAM Role and IAM Role Policy for trusing the OIDC provider.

 ## Usage